Academic policies for undergraduates

 In some cases, students may be required to take foundation courses as the result of placement tests in order to prepare themselves to enter the required courses in mathematics, sciences or languages.
 Credit received for these foundation courses does not count toward the baccalaureate degree.

-Students in the majors of biomedical, computer, electrical and mechanical engineering must complete a minimum of 130 credit hours to be eligible for the bachelor’s degree.
+Students in the majors of computer, electrical and mechanical engineering must complete a minimum of 130 credit hours to be eligible for the bachelor’s degree.

 Students in chemical and life science engineering with a concentration in chemical engineering must complete a minimum of 126 credit hours to be eligible for a bachelor’s degree.